bagelquant/bagelquant.github.io/_pages/quant-models/utility-theory/absolute-and-relative-risk-aversion.md

 \end{cases}
 $$

-Increasing RRA -> initial wealth increases, will invest less in risky assets in proportion.
-And vice versa.
+Increasing RRA means that as initial wealth increases, the individual invests a smaller proportion in risky assets, and vice versa.